MarcoDiFrancesco/LittleProjects/Notes/Networks.md

 ![https://i.imgur.com/L14zVT8.png](https://i.imgur.com/L14zVT8.png)

-With slow start and congestion avoidance only, the performance looks like: watch comparison below.

 ## Fast retransmit and fast recovery

 Fast recovery idea is: if the network is working try to contunue transmitting.